rbirkaur23/lambda_product/README.md

 # lambda_product
-An example of lambda function for product
+An example of lambda function to calculate product of elements present in the list.